DrK-Lo/lotterhoslabprotocols/usefulcodinglines.md

 -F'\t' tells awk that your columns are tab delimited, you can switch this for another character depending on your dataset.
 For example, if the data is comma separated just use -F',' instead.
 To print the column count for every line instead of just the first one, leave out 'exit'.

+### Want to rename lots of files at once?

+Say you have a directory with the following images:

+pic1.png

+pic2.png

+pic3.png

+...

+pic27.png

+You decide that they should have a more descriptive name, so you want to change them to 'oyster_pic1.png', 'oyster_pic2.png', 'oyster_pic3.png'....

+You don't have to move them individually, just use the bash command 'rename' with a regular expression!

+`$ rename 's/pic/oyster_pic/g' *`

+- 's' at the begining tells the command to **s**ubstitute a string with another string

+- /pic/ is the string you want to replace

+- /oyster_pic/ is the string to replace it with

+- 'g' is the **g**lobal flag -- this means replace every instance of the 1st string with the 2nd.
+Ex, pic1pic.png would become oyster1oyster.png.
+This may or may not be desirable depending on what you want to do.

+- \* after the regex just tells rename what to rename - in this case everything in the directory

+The rename command uses perl regular expressions - you can do a lot with these, google perl regex if you want to learn more.

+**On MacOS you may have to install rename before you can do this: `$ brew install rename`**